seL4/microkit/docs/manual.md

 When debugging is enabled the kernel will use the same UART as U-Boot.

+## ZCU102

+Initial support is available for the ZCU102.

+**FIXME:** Additional documentation required here.

 # Rationale

 This section describes the rationales driving the sel4cp design choices.